Music, with its profound impact on human emotions, has the power to inspire and motivate.

 Step 2 - Consider your Target Audience

-As part of your business strategy, you have a target audience that you market too…. often described as an ‘Ideal Client.’
-Different types of Ideal Client have different need and expectations….and different styles of music resonate and connect with different groups of people.
+As part of your business strategy, you market to a target audience often described as an ‘Ideal Client.’
+Different types of Ideal Clients have different needs and expectations….and other styles of music resonate and connect with various groups of people.

-By understanding your audience, you can create a sound that will appeal to them and create a stronger emotional connection.
+By understanding your audience, you can create a sound that will appeal to them and strengthen their emotional connection, making them feel valued and considered.

 Step 3 - How will it be used?

-Using music as a strategic asset is essential to creating a cohesive and universal experience for customers.
+Using music as a strategic asset is essential to creating a cohesive and universal customer experience.

-By developing an ‘Audio Universe’ for your company, you can ensure that the music and audio is consistent across all customer touch points.
-For example, this audio universe can be used in advertisements, videos, phone prompts, podcasts, YouTube channel, telephone On-Hold music and even in-store experiences.
+By developing an ‘Audio Universe’ for your company, you can ensure that the music and audio are consistent across all customer touchpoints.
+This audio universe can be used in advertisements, videos, phone prompts, podcasts, a YouTube channel, telephone On-Hold music, and in-store experiences.

-But it doesn’t have to be the same music or audio in each place.
-The use of an Audio Universe allows for different pieces of music or audio to be created that the customer considers it to be part of the same brand family.
+But the music or audio doesn’t have to be the same in each place.
+Using an Audio Universe allows for different pieces of music or audio to be created that the customer considers to be part of the same brand family.

 Step 4 – Create, Test, and Iterate.